-Robocalls are generated by software and automated computer programs sensitive enough to know if the caller has answered, and then directs the caller to a live person.
+Robocalls are generated by software and automated computer programs sensitive enough to know if the caller has answered and then directs the caller to a live person.
 The recorded message entices the recipient to say on the line.
-They even can leave a voicemail that litters your voicemail inbox.
+They can even leave a voicemail that litters your voicemail inbox.
 Seniors and vulnerable people are a big target for robocalls.

 I was receiving more than 9 calls a day for a three-week period.
 This computer-generated voice called me to market health insurance.
 It disrupted my day, my work, and my writing.
 I was mad.

-I also assured both the NC Attorney General and the Police Captain that I was doing all I could to block these callers.
+I also assured both the NC Attorney General and the police captain that I was doing all I could to block these callers.
 I’ve detailed below the steps I used to finally eliminate those particular unwanted calls.
 It is an ongoing process, however, as I’m adding new numbers each week.

 1. Register your number with the Do Not Call Registry.

 2. Block every spam call that comes to your phone in “Settings.”
 You can also block the number from your call list by clicking on the “i” by the number and selecting “Block this Caller.”
 If you find out later the number is legitimate, then you can unblock them at any time using the same process.

 3. Block the calls with your carrier’s app.

 4. Consider adding apps specifically for preventing robocalls from your App Store.

 The most effective call-blocking apps for me were RoboKiller, Donut Call, and WideProtect.
 Donut and WideProtect allow you to detect only the area code and exchange without the last 4 numbers needed.
 This was really effective for me as the calls I was getting just had only a change in the last four digits.

 The downside: putting in an exchange and area code may prevent you from receiving legitimate calls from business associates and friends.